matwoess/jsourceprofiler/docs/implementation-details.md

 ## Grammar/Parser
-The Grammar consists of a reduced set of non-terminal symbols (NTS) that covers the most important aspects of the Java 21 syntax tailored for the profiler's use-case: finding the start and end position of blocks.
+The Grammar consists of a reduced set of non-terminal symbols (NTS) that covers the most important aspects of the Java 21 syntax, tailored for the profiler's use-case: finding the start and end position of blocks.

 Using Coco's `ANY` keyword, we over-read non-relevant tokens like: